Odds are that in the past week, you used your smartphone’s voice assistant at least 14 times.

 Your potential customers are doing the same and are waiting to hear from you.

 With more than half of all searches being done by voice, and the increasing rate at which people are listening to podcasts, adding audio to your marketing strategy is essential for staying relevant in the audio age.

 You figured out your social media strategy and maybe you’ve got a chatbot plug-in for your site.
 Do you really need to invest in another type of marketing?
-Isn’t voice technology just a trend?
+Isn’t voice marketing just another trend?

 Yes, you do.
 And no, it’s not.

-Here’s why your business needs to get serious about audio marketing and voice technology.
+Here’s why your business needs to get serious about audio marketing and voice marketing.

 Discovery is key for your business.
 Almost half of consumers are using their smart device voice assistants to search for products and do product research, create shopping lists, and a third of consumers use voice AI to comparison shop.